Healthy Homes Assessment Whakatu

 Home Assessments Whakatu for Rental Properties

-There are many things to be able to examine when conducting an home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a variety of things to check during a house review to determine if your rental property meets the minimal requirements of the Healthy Homes Standard.
 There are a few examples:

-The consequences of not having an Healthy home that is in compliance with the Residential Tenancies Act and consequently being in the wrong of a tenancy solutions ruling can have a significant impact for landlords and property managers.
-For expert advice get in touch today to schedule your rental property home evaluation.
+The repercussions of not having an Healthy home in relation to the Residential Tenancies Act and consequently falling on the wrong side of a Tenancy services ruling can be extremely costly for property managers and landlords.
+For specialist advice, call today to schedule your rental property house evaluation.

 home assessments for rental properties